alexandrovteam/pySM/README.md

 # README #
-This repository accompanies the article: *Palmer et al., FDR-controlled metabolite annotation for high-resolution imaging mass spectrometry*.

-## What is this repository for? ##
-This is a reference implementation of our pipeline for false-discovery-rate controlled annotation of high-resolution imaging mass spectrometry data.
+This repository accompanies the article: *Palmer et al., FDR-controlled metabolite annotation for high-resolution imaging mass spectrometry* and provides a reference implementation of our pipeline for false-discovery-rate controlled annotation of high-resolution imaging mass spectrometry data.

 The pipeline is developed and implemented by the [Alexandrov Team](http://www.embl.de/research/units/scb/alexandrov/) at EMBL Heidelberg.

+For those wishing to reproduce the results from the paper, please follow the instructions from [Reproducing the results from the paper](#reproducing-the-results-from-the-paper).

+For more general use, please consider instructions in [General usage](#general-usage).

 ## Requirements

+* Linux or Mac OS X operating system (was tested on Ubuntu 14.04 and Mac OS X 10.11.3)
 * Python 2.7
-* Linux or Mac OS X operating system (was tested on Ubuntu 14.04 and Mac OS X 10.11.3.)
 * git
 * wget (Ubuntu) or curl (MacOS)
 * unzip (normally provided on both Ubuntu and MacOS)